Toilet-Bound Hanako-kun

 Toilet-Bound Hanako-kun (地縛少年花子くん, Jibaku Shōnen Hanako-kun) is a Japanese manga series written by Iro and illustrated by Aida, which results in their conjoined name 'AidaIro'.
 It has been serialized in Square Enix's magazine Monthly GFantasy since 2014.
 It has been collected in 25 tankōbon volumes as of October 2025.
 The story follows Nene Yashiro, a first-year high school student fond of occult stories, who ardently desires a boyfriend.
 For this, she tries to invoke Hanako-san from the toilet.

 The manga is licensed in North America by Yen Press.
 An anime television series adaptation produced by Lerche aired from January to March 2020.
 A new anime project was announced in December 2022, and was subsequently described as a "restart" of the series.
 The "first installment" of the project, an adaptation of After-School Hanako-kun, aired from October to November 2023; a four-episode sequel aired in October 2024.
 A second season of the original anime aired from January to March 2025, and the second cours aired from July to September of the same year.

-As of February 2024, Toilet-Bound Hanako-kun had over 10 million copies in circulation.
+By February 2024, Toilet-Bound Hanako-kun had over 10 million copies in circulation.

 Plot

 Kamome Academy is famous for its rumors regarding its Seven Wonders and supernatural occurrences.
-Nene Yashiro, a girl who wishes for a boyfriend, and a first-year high-school student, summons the Seventh and most famous Wonder, "Hanako-san of the Toilet", the spirit of a girl who allegedly haunts the bathroom and can grant wishes for the right price.
+Nene Yashiro, a first-year high-school student who wishes for a boyfriend, summons the Seventh and most famous Wonder, "Hanako-san of the Toilet", the spirit of a girl who allegedly haunts the bathroom and can grant wishes for the right price.
 Upon summoning her, Nene discovers that "Hanako-san" is nothing like the rumors say; Hanako-san is a boy.
 With a turn of events, she is spiritually bound to Hanako and becomes his assistant, helping him destroy evil supernaturals and change rumors in order to maintain the balance between the spirit world and the human world.
 Along the way, Nene learns about her connection to the spirit world and the dark secrets regarding Hanako and his past.